def add_one(x):

 return x

-y = x + 1
+= x + 1

-return y
+y return y

-[bad_add_one(i) for i in [1, 2, 3]]
+for i in [1, 2, 3]] [bad_add_one(i)

 [1, 2, 3]

-This is very similar to the first add_one() function we defined above.
-The only difference is that we write return x as the first command in the function’s body.
+as the first command in the function’s body.
 Although the code sets y=x+1 and returns y, the output is always the same as the input.
 This is because the function returns x at the top, which means the rest of the function is never executed.

 6.4.2 If-Else If-Else Statements